Hemorrhoid treatment

 A hemorrhoid is simply an inflamed or swollen vein around the anus (the opening that lets feces exit the body) or inside the rectum.
 Hemorrhoids around the anus are called external hemorrhoids.
 Those that form inside the rectum are called internal hemorrhoids.

 If either an internal or external hemorrhoid develops a blood clot inside it, it may take on a blue, purple, grey, black or dark brown color (depending on your skin color).
-A hemorrhoid with a blood clot inside it is called a thrombosed hemorrhoid and can cause severe pain.
+A hemorrhoid with a blood clot inside it is called a thrombosed hemorrhoid and can cause severe pain when walking or standing.

 Symptoms of hemorrhoids may include: